Rambo9836/expense/README.md

 # Expense Tracker
-Visit my website at - https://rambo9836.github.io/expense/
+🌐Visit my website at - https://rambo9836.github.io/expense/
 # Expense Tracker

 A CLI-based expense tracker that logs daily or monthly spending with categories like food, rent, books, and entertainment.